December 15, 2017

 If we want USDA and Congress to support the programs and policies that are crucial for a more sustainable food and agriculture system, we need to point to reliable data to prove that there is a need and/or benefit.

 Without data, it is easy for certain farms and farmer groups to be overlooked and underserved by USDA.
 An accurate Census count sends a clear signal to USDA and to Congress about where resources are needed and what potential benefits or impacts those resources might have.
 While NASS is the sole data collection agency, many other agencies within USDA (like the Economic Research Service) rely on the data to help them conduct economic policy analysis or tailor their programs and outreach.

 Census data is also extremely useful for the farmers themselves.
 The Census can help producers to better understand the state of the market in their particular county, state, or region, and can give them information that they can use to improve their businesses.
 We have several farmers who sit on the NASS Advisory Board, and their insights are really useful when we think about what data we’re collecting and the value it provides to the farmers themselves.

 What information should folks be on the lookout for in the 2017 Census?

 One thing we do need to always be aware of when reviewing the census data is the context in which they were taken.
 The last census, conducted in 2012, was taken during a drought year.
-In 2017 we’ll be conducting the census during a time when commodity prices are especially low and have been low for several years.
+In 2017, NASS will be conducting the Census during a time when commodity prices are especially low and have been low for several years.
 We can expect to see the impact of that in many ways; perhaps, for example, we may see a rise in organic or diversified agriculture as a response to the depressed prices for commodities.
-Stay tuned!

 Categories: General Interest